luisvmf/SpectraRead/README.md

       git clone https://git.luisvmf.com/SpectraRead

 SpectraRead is a spectroscopy program with peak detection and baseline removal algorithms.
-It can be used for high speed acquisitions and support for devices can be added easily with some functions written in python.
+It can be used for high speed acquisitions and support for devices can be added easily with plugins written in python (see source/spectrometer_modules).

 The GUI uses GTK3.